LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/class-or-custom-event-or-course-assignment-to-schedule-training.md

 **Class** - used to schedule an instructor-led meeting for multiple students with access to course activities and resources.
 -	Labs and other course activities (videos, links, assessments, etc.) can be accessed by students at the time the class is scheduled to begin.
 -	Post class access for most course content is 6 months.
--	Students? labs can be monitored by instructors through the class.
+-	Students' labs can be monitored by instructors through the class.
 -	Resources added to a course are available to students once their Enrollment Status is marked Enrolled or Audit; access to resources is not tied to class sessions, they can access the documents at any time.

 **Custom event** - allow you to schedule a meeting without using a course and its resources.
 If you are interested in using this feature, please contact support@learnondemandsystems.com to be given permissions to create and manage Custom Events.

-**Course Assignment** - set up for one student to give access to a course?s activities and resources.
+**Course Assignment** - set up for one student to give access to a course's activities and resources.
 -	Begin when created and access usually expires in 6 months.
 -	Is not designed to be supervised by an instructor.
 -	Does not have a classroom (physical or virtual).